Fortnite: Battle Royale

 Is Fortnite Safe for my Middle School Son or Daughter?

-This is a common question right now!
+This is a common question!
 You know your kids best and so please read the pros (many) and cons (just a few) and I think you’ll have enough information to make a decision.
-Overall, we believe that answer is “possibly,” especially for older middle schoolers.
+Overall, we believe that answer is “maybe,” depending on how quickly your son or daughter seems to become addictive to games.
 Enjoy our review!

 What is Fortnite: Battle Royale?

-Description: FORTNITE IS ONLY THE MOST POPULAR GAME ON EARTH!
-It’s Hunger Games crossed with Call of Duty, just without any of the blood and gore.
+Description: It’s Hunger Games crossed with Call of Duty, just without any of the blood and gore.
 Kids and adults can’t put it down.
 Released summer 2017, it recently surpassed Minecraft, the king of streaming game play videos, in # of YouTube videos uploaded in a single month and reached 1 billion YouTube video views in only five months.

 TheGuardian.com provides a wonderful description of the game here: